GoldZiege/battleship/README.md

 - At the start the user decides to jump right into the game or get an explanation first
 - When the game starts the player sees the game grid without being able to see where the enemy ships are.
 - Each turn the player shots at a chosen coordinate.
+- There are three ships on the board.
 - Every shot gets marked on the game grid.
 Hits are marked with an 'X' and misses are marked with an 'O'.
 - If the player succeeds in sinking all enemy ships within 18 turns they win.
 Otherwise they are out of ammunition and lose the game.